-The Passion of the Christ, Mel Gibson’s film about the last 44 hours of Jesus of Nazareth’s life, opens in theaters across the United States on this day in 2004.
+The Passion of the Christ, Mel Gibson’s controversial film about the last 44 hours of Jesus of Nazareth’s life, opens in theaters across the United States on February 25, 2004.
 Not coincidentally, the day was Ash Wednesday, the start of the Catholic season of Lent.

 A year before The Passion of the Christ was released, controversy flared over whether it was anti-Semitic.
 Abraham Foxman, head of the Anti-Defamation League (ADL) went on record saying that Gibson’s film “could fuel hatred, bigotry and anti-Semitism.”
 Specifically, its opponents claimed the movie would contribute to the idea that Jews should be blamed for the death of Jesus, which has been at the root of much anti-Jewish violence over the course of history.
 For his part, Gibson categorically denied the allegations of anti-Semitism, but they continued to haunt him years after the film’s release.
 (In July 2006, he was arrested for driving under the influence; a leaked police report of the incident stated that Gibson made anti-Semitic remarks to the arresting officer.
 Gibson later acknowledged the report’s accuracy, and publicly apologized for the remarks.)
 Meanwhile, Christian critics of the film’s story pointed to its departure from the New Testament and its reliance on works other than the Bible, such as Emmerich’s diaries.